 Right-of-use assets and obligations for leases with an initial term of 12 months or less are considered short term and are a) not recognized in the consolidated balance sheet and b) recognized as an expense on a straight-line basis over the lease term.
 The Company does not sublease any of its leased assets to third parties and the Company's lease agreements do not contain any residual value guarantees or restrictive covenants.
-The Company has lessor agreements that contain lease and non-lease components, but the Company is accounting for the complete agreement under ASC 606 after determining that the non-lease component is the predominant component of these agreements.
+The Company has lessor agreements that contain lease and non-lease components, but the Company is accounting for the complete agreement under FASB ASC Topic 606, "Revenue from Contracts with Customers", ("ASC 606"), after determining that the non-lease component is the predominant component of these agreements.

 ASC 842 includes a number of reassessment and re-measurement requirements for lessees based on certain triggering events or conditions.
-There were no impairment indicators identified during the year ended December 31, 2021 that would require impairment testing of the Company's right-of-use assets.
+There were no impairment indicators identified during the year ended December 31, 2022 that would require impairment testing of the Company's right-of-use assets.